datanapps/AndroidUtility/README.md

 3. Now ready to use some basics of android applications

 =============================================================================
-# How to use in your application:
+# How to integrate this utility in your application:
 =============================================================================
 # Logcat